Bulk-edge correspondence and the cobordism invariance of the index: Introduction

 \section{Introduction}

+In condensed matter physics, a correspondence between two topological invariants, called the bulk-edge correspondence, is well-known.
+In this paper, we study the bulk-edge correspondence from the point of view of $K$-theory and index theory.
+We show that the bulk-edge correspondence for two-dimensional type A and type $\AII$ topological insulators follows directly from the cobodrism invariance of the index, which is a basic property of the index.

-It is well known, especially in the field of condensed matter physics, a correspondence between some topological invariant for a gapped Hamiltonian of an infinite system without edge and some topological invariant for a Hamiltonian of a system with edge, which appeared in the theoretical study of the quantum Hall effect.
-In $1980$, K. von Klitzing, G. Dorda and M. Pepper discovered a quantization of the Hall conductance of a two-dimensional electron gas in a strong magnetic field \cite{KDP80}.
-Such quantization of the Hall conductance was explained by D. J. Thouless, M. Kohmoto, M. P. Nightingale and M. den Nijs from the topological point of view \cite{TKNN82}.
-They showed that the Hall conductance in the infinite system corresponds to a first Chern number (called the TKNN number) of the Bloch bundle on the Brillouin torus, by using the Kubo formula.
-Y. Hatsugai considered such phenomena on a system with edge, and showed that the Hall conductance of such system corresponds to a winding number (or a spectral flow) counted on a Riemann surface \cite{Hat93b}.
-These correspondences of Hall conductances with integer valued topological invariants explain the quantization and the robustness of the observed Hall conductance.
-The equality between the first Chern number defined for such system without edge (called the {\em bulk index}) and the winding number defined for such system with edge (called the {\em edge index}) was proved by Hatsugai \cite{Hat93a}.
-This is called the {\em bulk-edge correspondence}.
+The bulk-edge correspondence was recognized by the theoretical study of the quantum Hall effect.
+The quantum Hall effect was discovered by K. von Klitzing, G. Dorda and M. Pepper in $1980$ \cite{KDP80}.
+They observed a quantization of the Hall conductance of a two-dimensional electron gas in a strong magnetic field.
+Such quantization was explained by D. J. Thouless, M. Kohmoto, M. P. Nightingale and M. den Nijs from the topological point of view.
+They considered such effect on an infinite system without edge, and showed that the Hall conductance of the system coincides with the first Chern number (called the TKNN number) of the Bloch bundle on the Brillouin torus by using the Kubo formula \cite{TKNN82,Ko85}.
+B. I. Halperin considered such phenomena on a system with edge \cite{Hal82}.
+Y. Hatsugai showed that the Hall conductance of a system with edge corresponds to a winding number (or a spectral flow) counted on a Riemann surface \cite{Hat93a}.
+The equality between the first Chern number defined for such infinite system without edge (called the {\em bulk index}) and the winding number defined for such system with edge (called the {\em edge index}) was proved by Hatsugai \cite{Hat93b} by using a Riemann surface.
+This correspondence is called the {\em bulk-edge correspondence}.
+In $2005$, C. L. Kane and E. J. Mele proposed the quantum spin Hall effect \cite{KM05a}.
+They defined a $\Z_2$-valued topological invariant (called the Kane-Mele invariant) for two-dimensional systems with odd time-reversal symmetry, and distinguished the quantum spin Hall state and the insulating state \cite{KM05b}.
+On the quantum spin Hall state, there is a spin current carried on the edge.
+This is the bulk-edge correspondence for the quantum Hall system.
+The quantum spin Hall effect was observed experimentally by M. K\"{o}nig {\em et al}. \cite{Ko07} based on the model proposed by B. A. Bernevig T. L. Hughes and S.-C. Zhang \cite{BHZ06}.